JingtaoX/JingtaoX.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a second-year PhD student in the Computer Science department at UC Santa Barbara.
 I am fortunate to be advised by Professor [Ben Hardekopf](https://sites.cs.ucsb.edu/~benh/).
-I obtained my Bachelor degrees in Computer Science from Peking University and was lucky to work with Professor [Yingfei Xiong](https://xiongyingfei.github.io/) program synthesis as a member of [PKU-PLL](https://pl.cs.pku.edu.cn/en/).
+I obtained my Bachelor degrees in Computer Science from Peking University and was lucky to work with Professor [Yingfei Xiong](https://xiongyingfei.github.io/) as a member of [PKU-PLL](https://pl.cs.pku.edu.cn/en/).

 My interests primarily lie in the areas of software engineering and programming languages.
 At present, I am focused on utilizing these techniques to solve problems related to hardware.